Maple Leafs muscle their way to a 3-2 win over Kings

 The Leafs carried a 2-1 lead into the third in what was an entertaining, not to mention testy, affair.

-And things got a bit crankier for the 19,000-plus fans on board when Mitch Marner, who has been an offensive disappointment so far this season for the Leafs, beat L.A. goaltender Jonathan Quick after a nice individual effort.
+And things got a bit crankier for the 19,000-plus fans on board when Mitch Marner, who broke out of the doldrums with his best game of the season, beat L.A. goaltender Jonathan Quick after a nice individual effort.

-But the goal was disallowed on video review after it was determined that Matt Martin, who was a superpest throughout the game in this one for Toronto, interfered with Quick.
+But the goal was disallowed on video review after it was determined that Martin interfered with Quick.

 But the fan's anger soon turned to elation less than 30 seconds later when Patrick Marleau, skating through the crease, deflected a Morgan Rielly shot from the point past the L.A. goalie, his fourth of the season.

 L.A. disputed this one as well, arguing that Marleau's stick was too high.
 But this time the shinny review gods smiled upon the blue and white and the goal stood up.

 But L.A. wasn't done, and Trevor Lewis's shorthanded goal on a breakaway after a bad give away by Nikita Zaitsev at the 12:19 mark made for tense finish until Quick made the unwise decision to knock over Leo Komarov as he was passing in front with 2:05 remaining.

 Quick was handed a roughing penalty and the Leafs were able to ride out the win.
+"It was not a smart play by him I think," Komarov said.

-Martin also scored for the Leafs along with Tyler Bozak.
+Martin opened the scoring in the first period for the Leafs who also got a goal from Tyler Bozak.
 Adrian Kempe added the other L.A. goal on Toronto netminder Frederik Andersen, who was solid in this one.

+Martin also engaged Christian Folin in a spirited tussle in the opening frame that the Toronto player got the better of and earned both players five-minute fighting majors.

+"We kind of talked a bit before the game that I'm just going to let him [Martin] be the animal he is in deep," said Marner, Martin's linemate.
+"It worked out."

 After getting their cage rattled for just the second time this year in a 6-3 loss to the Ottawa Senators Saturday night in Ottawa, the Leafs knew coming into the game that a bounce-back effort against another quality opponent in the Kings would not be easy.